 Other discounts also might be available, such as student-away discounts if a teen attends school away from their parents.
 Check with your insurer to see which discounts are offered and whether you are eligible for them.

-Shopping around can lower the cost of adding a teen
+Shopping around can lower the insurance cost for teens

 As you gain more experience driving, your auto insurance rates should fall.
 Also, shop around and compare rates with several different insurers.
-This should help you get a great policy at the best prices.
+This should help you get an excellent policy at the best price.

-Other ways to save on car insurance for your teen
+Other ways to save on car insurance for teens

 If you maintain a clean driving record, your rates should fall.
 Other ways to lower car insurance costs include driving the speed limit and putting your phone away while driving.

-If you are at fault in a minor accident, it can make sense to avoid filing a claim and pay for the damage out of pocket, which can prevent your rates from rising.
+If you are at fault in a minor accident, avoiding filing a claim and paying for the damage out of pocket can prevent your rates from rising.

 Sedans and small to midsize SUVs are usually cheaper to insure and are the best cars for teens.
 The Insurance Institute for Highway Safety (IIHS) has some advice about choosing safe vehicles for teens:

 - Try to get Electronic Stability Control (ESC).
-This feature, which helps a driver maintain control on curves and slippery roads, is about as good at reducing risks as safety belts.
+This feature, which helps a driver control curves and slippery roads, is about as good at reducing risks as safety belts.

 - Avoid high horsepower: Vehicles with more powerful engines can tempt (young drivers) to test the limits.